-Further consolidation occurred in the 1960s, 1970s and 1980s with high rise flac buildings and small groups of town houses.
-Several excellent examples of contemporary infill dwellings co-exist throughout the area.
+Further consolidation occurred in the 1960s, 1970s and 1980s with high rise flat wildings and small groups of town houses.
+Several excellent examples of contemporary in fine dwellings co-exist throughout the area.

-The Victorian and Edwardian period public buildings include two scheels, a post office, former Council Chambers and a fire station.
+The Victorian and Edwardian period public buildings include two schools, a post office, former Council Chambers and a fire station.
 The hotels date from the Victorian and Inter-War periods.
 The religious buildings include Victorian, Federation and Inter-War churches and synagogues.
-The retail buildings include the special precinct in Queen Street and smaller groups in Ocean Street and Edgecliff Road with single shops occurring throughout the Woollahra HCA.
+The retail buildings include the special precinct in Queen Street and smaller groups in Ocean Street and Edgecliff Road with single shops occuring throughout the Woollahra HCA.